bun test decides which files to run as tests by matching their paths against a set of patterns.

 Default Discovery Logic

-By default,bun test recursively searches the project directory for files that match specific patterns:
+By default,bun test recursively searches the project directory for files that match these patterns:

 *.test.{js|jsx|ts|tsx}- Files ending with.test.js,.test.jsx,.test.ts, or.test.tsx*_test.{js|jsx|ts|tsx}- Files ending with_test.js,_test.jsx,_test.ts, or_test.tsx*.spec.{js|jsx|ts|tsx}- Files ending with.spec.js,.spec.jsx,.spec.ts, or.spec.tsx*_spec.{js|jsx|ts|tsx}- Files ending with_spec.js,_spec.jsx,_spec.ts, or_spec.tsx